karlosyadav/CP260_RP/README.md

-# Desktop Scene Reconstruction with Plane-Sweep Depth and Open-Vocabulary Segmentation
+# Scene Reconstruction with Plane-Sweep Depth and Open-Vocabulary Segmentation

 End-to-end pipeline that takes 16 posed RGB photographs of a desktop computer and produces: